yeti-switch/doc/en/web-interface/equipment/gateways.rst

     - **Skip for private calls** - gateway will be excluded from routeset during private call routing.
     - **Skip for critical private calls** - gateway will be excluded from routeset during private **critical** call routing.
     - **Not trusted gw.
 Apply** - Private call will be anonymized before sending call to gateway in order to hide private information.
     - **Trusted gw.
-Forward** - Private call will be sent to termination gw without PAI, PPI and From header anonymization.
+Forward** - Private call will be sent to termination gw.
+PAI, PPI and From headers will ne not anonymized.
     - **Trusted gw.
 Forward.
 Anonymize From** - Private call will be sent to termination gw, From header will be anonymized.

 Termination SRC Numberlist